aleph-naught2tog/ts_without_dependencies/README.md

 This also means you can experiment like nuts in the `server/index.js` file without worrying about breaking things irrevocably.
 You can always clone down a new version, but maybe you have files you want to keep; or maybe you're just too frustrated but want to keep everything else.

 You can run `npm run-script redo_server_file` from your terminal: this will generate a _new_ `server/index.js` based off `index.doc.js` but with no comments, and _completely overwrite the old `server/index.js`_.

-### FYI

-* _No_ live-reloading (that's in another repo, which I will link once up).
-This means you have to refresh the webpage to see any changes you've made.
-* Unless you are running the Typescript compiler on `watch`, you need to recompile your Typescript files if you change them.
-* Once your server is running, you shouldn't need to start or stop it, unless something goes wrong _or_ you change part of the server code (`server/index.js`) itself.

-## How to use

-1. Clone down this repository.
-2. `tsc` will compile the TypeScript source files.
-(Please see note below.)
-3. `npm start` will start your server.
-4. <kbd>Ctrl</kbd>+<kbd>c</kbd> to shut off the server.

-Your Typescript files should go in the `src` folder.

-**Remember, Typescript is a *compiled* language.**

-That means that if you change your Typescript files, you have to compile them again before those changes show up in the browser when you refresh the page.
-You should not need to restart the server itself.

-If you get sick of having to recompile manually, you can run `tsc --watch` in one terminal tab/window and do `npm start` in another.
-That tells Typescript to watch for file changes, and recompile when it sees some.

 ## Explanation